The Dos and Don’ts of Boarding Your Dog

 About 40% of US households own dogs.
 Given that volume of K9s, the domestic pet boarding industry is booming to the tune of about 9 billion dollars in revenue annually.

 Before arriving at your local boarding location, our recommendation is to get all of those questions answered by reading our list of boarding dos and don’ts.
-They will help enlighten you and create a more positive boarding experience for your pet.
+They will help enlighten you and create a more positive experience for your pet.

-The Do’s of Boarding Your Dog
+The Do’s of Dog Boarding

-There are several things that you can do to ensure that your dog has a pleasant boarding experience.
+There are several things that you can do to ensure that your dog has a pleasant experience.
 Here are proactive measures to keep in mind:

 Do Your Homework

+Not all boarding facilities are created equally.
 Some won’t let your dogs out to stretch their legs during their stays.
 Others aren’t meticulous about picking up animal droppings which means that your best friend could end up sitting next to their feces for prolonged periods.

+The best way to avoid bad boarding locations is to do your homework.
 Take to the internet and read reviews.
 Ask your pet-owning friends for information on this dog resort that they booked last summer or that pet hotel that they used in the fall.

 Tour Where Your Pet Will Be Staying